 How Does Disease Diagnosis Damage our Social Identities?

 When a disease is diagnosed it often changes who you are as a person — how you see yourself and how others relate to you.
 Often the act of receiving a diagnostic label disconnects you from others, such as through stigma.
 But other times it can be a social connector, bringing you back into society instead.
 This is often the case for conditions where there is no biomarker or test that can demonstrate that illness and debilitation “exist” other than in the person’s own telling.
 In such cases, the diagnostic label in itself returns social legitimacy and can bring more social support to the person who is suffering.
-This is a book project in progress.
+This is a book project in progress, and is somewhat linked to my blog at Psychology Today.

 The Global Ethnohydrology Study [GES]